-This homemade taco sauce recipe delivers everything the bottled stuff promises but never delivers - tangy, bold, smoky, and as spicy as you want it.
+This homemade taco sauce recipe gives you everything the bottled stuff promises but never delivers - tangy, bold, smoky, and as spicy as you want it.
 I'm Mike Hultquist from Chili Pepper Madness, and I've been making hot sauces and spicy condiments for years.
 This sauce is one of my all-time favorites.
 It comes together in under 20 minutes from pure pantry staples, it beats any store-bought version hands down, and it's wildly customizable.

 Think of that tangy, slightly addictive Taco Bell taco sauce.
 Now imagine it fresher, spicier, with zero preservatives and full control over the heat level.
 That's exactly what this is.
 It works on tacos, burritos, nachos, quesadillas, and honestly anything that needs a kick of Tex-Mex flavor.